ihita2812/Optimal-Arborescence-Algorithm/README.md

 # Optimal-Arborescence-Algorithm
-Fiding optimal aborescence for a directed graph using Chu-Liu-Edmond's algorithm.
+Finding optimal aborescence for a directed graph using Chu-Liu-Edmond's algorithm.
 This is a project for undergraduate course **CS302- Analysis and Design of Algorithms**, under Dr. Apurva Mudgal at IIT Ropar.

 ## Things to do: